 Where to stay on Ometepe Island, Nicaragua?

 1. There is a great eco-lodge on the island with extremely comfortable cabins.
 Everything in the cabins is made by the locals using materials from the island.
 This is Totoco Eco-lodge.

 2. There is also Finca del Sol, an eco-friendly B&B that offers only 3 cabins.
 They also have an organic farm where they grow most of what’s cooked for the guests.
 And you can play with the goats.

 Masaya, located near Granada, is one of the most accessible active volcanoes in the world.
 Masaya Volcano National Park consists of two volcanoes and five craters.
 It is also Nicaragua’s first National Park since 1979.

-If you want to see inside of the active crater there is a lookout point called Plaza de Oviedo.
+If you want to see inside the active crater, there is a lookout point called Plaza de Oviedo.